Vicare Scheme

 Vicare is an implementation of the Scheme language compliant with the r6rs standard with several language extensions; it is a fork of Ikarus Scheme by Abdulaziz Ghuloum.

 Vicare is a native compiler producing single threaded programs running on Intel x86 processors, both 32-bit and 64-bit.
 It officially supports the gnu+Linux platform; it should work on posix platforms, but not Cygwin.
 It offers arbitrary precision integers through gmp; it implements an optionally included foreign–functions interface based on Libffi.
-It is to be considered alpha quality; the project is hosted at Github and as backup at Bitbucket.
+It is to be considered alpha quality; the project is hosted at Github.

 Introduction